 Mickie Most had been one of the more harsh / honest judges on ATV's mid-

-Radio Luxembourg's Rob Jones had as applied for the job of resident DJ on the show,
+Radio Luxembourg's Rob Jones had as applied for the job of resident stage MC on the

 When the show's series debuted it was given a day-

 Each week the bands would play live to an audience of about a hundred people, and

 in a nod to New Faces a new, un-

 There was also an archive clip spot Revolver Reviver, which played clips from Top Of The Pops, Ready Steady Go, The Beat Room and Oh Boy among others, an idea also used on the Old Grey Whistle Test and later on, OTT.